 The BAS functions as a software module in T/MonXM software.
-It is a profile-based access system.
+It is a profile-based remote access control system.
 It assigns each user with a unique user profile containing information.
 Which sites are allowed to be accessed, the door numbers, days of the week access is allowed, a start/stop time, and a beginning and ending date (primarily for contractors, new employees, or short term employees).

 Integrate a Building Access Control System into your T/Mon LNX alarm master management platform.
-The BAS can work with T/Mon Master to give you a single centralized control of remote site access.
+The BAS can work with T/Mon Master to give you a single centralized physical access control of remote site access.
 You will have visibility of all your sites, no matter how far, all from your central office.
 With the BAS and the T/Mon working together, your sites will always be monitored, saving you time, money and customers.
 Additionally, you can support over 1,300 user assigned profiles, and the T/MON can mediate over 25 proprietary protocols.
 This ensures your whole system and all your existing gear in your Building Access Control System can integrate seamlessly.
 You will not have to replace legacy or other existing equipment.

 The NetGuardian 216F controls local access at your remote sites.
 The unit maintains a list of personnel who are authorized to access the facility.
 It records all valid entries, attempts, and the time of each action in non-volatile RAM.
-It can also receive a control from T/Mon to remotely open a door.
+It can also receive a control from T/Mon to remotely open an external access door.
 However, should the NetGuardian lose connection with the T/Mon , the unit is still able to make local entry decisions.
 The NetGuardian contains a mirror user database from T/Mon and will continue to function if the link is broken.

 The NetGuardian 216F indicates conditions such as valid entry, invalid access attempt, and system lockout.
 The unit supports up to 1,300 user profiles for distribution between door entry points.

-The Building Access 32 interfaces to your door access controller, proxy card readers, and T/Mon Alarm Master.
+The Building Access 32 interfaces to your door access controller, proxy key key card readers, and T/Mon Alarm Master.
 While a variety of NetGuardian RTUs can also handle this function, the Building Access 32 is ideal for high-density scenarios where you have a lot of doors to control and monitor.
 The Building Access 32 does not require external Entry Control Units (ECUs) to be placed near each door.
 It communicates directly with your proximity readers.
 Also, because the Building Access 32 does not include the network alarm monitoring functions of a traditional RTU.
 It is more cost-effective at sites where you don't have telecom gear to monitor, such as your main office or storage facilities.

 The Entry Control Unit, or ECU, acts as an interface between the NetGuardian and the proxy reader.
 Any access code that is entered is accepted by the ECU and passed on to the NetGuardian for validation.
 If the access code is valid, the ECU receives a command from the NetGuardian to operate the local relay to energize the door.
 In the event of communication failure with the NetGuardian, the ECU will verify entered access codes against a small fallback set.
 The fallback set consists of valid access profiles that were downloaded from the NetGuardian.